Datacasting: ATSC-M/H

 ATSC-M/H is yet another mobile TV standard, although it is transmitted and controlled by the broadcasters instead of a third party, and is therefore mostly free-to-air (although it can also be subscription-based).
 From a technical standpoint, it is an IP-encapsulated datacast of MPEG-4 streaming video, alongside the ATSC MPEG transport stream used for terrestrial television broadcasting.
 Heavy error correction, separate from that native to ATSC, compensates for ATSC's poor mobile (and often fixed) reception.

-UpdateTV
+Qterics

-UpdateTV is a service used by some brands of TV sets and other ATSC tuners to update their firmware via over-the-air programming.
+Qterics (formerly Broadcast Data Corporation and later UpdateLogic Incorporated's UpdateTV) is a service used by some brands of TV sets and other ATSC tuners to update their firmware via over-the-air programming.
 This is also transmitted on PBS stations via National Datacast.

 Australia

 Australian broadcast infrastructure company Broadcast Australia undertook a three-year trial in Sydney of a datacasting service using the DVB-T system for use in Australia.

-The trial consisted of a number of services on one standard 7MHz multiplex, collectively known as Digital Forty Four.
+The trial consisted of a number of services on one standard 7 MHz multiplex, collectively known as Digital Forty Four.